JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC25.md

 #### Printing Papers
+In your aAcrobat setting, goto *Edit>Preferences>Identity* and change the name to **QA Print**.

-Once you are working on your group of papers, after clicking into a paper to QA you can download the last PDF and print.
+Once you are working on your group of papers, after clicking into a paper to QA you can download the last PDF and print with <code style="color: green">Green Dot</code>.
-Note the name of the editor who edited the paper on the top of the paper.
+Write the name of the editor who edited the paper on the top of the paper.
 If you are the Editor of the paper hand over the printed paper to another QA Editor.
 #### QA - Quality Assurance procedure
 Click here to get [precise instructions on how to perform this with Indico](../../Editor/QA/).
-1. Take the paper that you printer, and that **you did not process** initially.
+1. Take the paper that you printed, and **you did not process** initially.
 2. Open the PDF you printed.
 **There are two minimum requirements for a paper to be accepted for publication on JACoW:**
 - It meets the technical requirements (fonts, page size, performance, etc.).